 But indeed, rather than finding the gentle, sediment-covered slope that Fryer would have normally expected on this oceanic plate, Cameron encountered a slope covered with the smooth formations that almost look comfortable enough to sleep on.

 But while they may be fascinating to look at, it’s the potential to study what the pillow lavas are made of that has geologists like Fryer most intrigued.
 Examining how the composition of the lava has changed over time alongside the distance from its origin could provide clues about how magma formation may be controlled beneath the ocean plate.
-This means scientists may have the potential to learn more about the history and development of the plate and even its relationship to the formation of volcanic island chains and tectonic processes at its edges that have happened over tens of millions of years.
+This means scientists may be able to learn more about the tens of millions of years of history and development of the plate and even its relationship to the formation of volcanic island chains and tectonic processes along its edges that have happened over tens of millions of years.

-“Looking at the nature of the ocean crust in that area is going to help us understand the types of processes that might be related to the generation of earthquakes at the plate margins and the generation of tsunamis,” said Fryer.
+“Looking at the nature of the ocean crust in trenches is going to help us understand the types of processes that might be related to the generation of earthquakes at the plate margins and the generation of tsunamis,” said Fryer.

 SERPENTINIZATION AND THE FIRST LIFE-FORMS